jpsowin/minimal-mistakes/_pages/index.md

 ## Okay, Then What?

 So you read AOtD and loved it.
-I told you, right?
+I'm not one to say "I told you so" but if I was this would totally be the place.

 Now you're ready for a few more reads.
 Ask and ye shall receive:

 [in progress]

-##
+## What About the Internet?

+Good question.

+Instead of trying to answer that myself, here are some others that have wrestled with the issue:

+[in progress]